smaht-dac/submitr/docs/source/usage.rst

 Some Portal objects require (or support) the specific ``submission_centers`` property.
 If you do not specify this though, ``smaht-submitr`` will `automatically` supply this particular property;
-it will `implicitly` be set the submission center to which you belong.
+it will `implicitly` be set to the submission center to which you belong.

 Property Deletions
 ------------------